Waltron History, Family Crest & Coats of Arms

 Early Notables of the Waltron family (pre 1700)

-rising to become Chief...
-Another 32 words (2 lines of text) are included under the topic Early Waltron Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Waltron Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Waltron family to Ireland

 Some of the Waltron family moved to Ireland, but this topic is not covered in this excerpt.